Skip to Content

 Using GPIO Expander MCP23017 With Arduino (Get up to 128 GPIOs)

-In this guide, I will teach you about the I2C IO expander – MCP23017, which enables you to control up to 128 GPIO pins using only two lines on an Arduino.
+In this guide you will learn how to use the GPIO expander MCP23017 with Arduino.
+It enables you to add up to 128 GPIO pins using only two pins on your Arduino.

-If you sometimes feel the number of GPIOs on the Arduino is too limited then this is the tutorial for you.
-For example, if you want to control 20 LEDs or a 4×7 segment display, you can use the IO expander ICs to increase the number of inputs, outputs, or both.
+If you sometimes don’t have a enough GPIO pins for a project then this is the tutorial for you.
+For example, if you want to control 20 LEDs or a 4×7 segment display, you can use the IO expander to increase the number of inputs, outputs, or both.

 Let’s get started!